LordAmit/Brightness/README.md

 I wrote it because I could not find any other similar software available **in Linux** that provides an easy to use UI for changing brightness.
 There are still room for improvement, specially in the coding style.
 I hope due to its open source nature, people will come forward and will help it become a better brightness controller.

+## Help!
+It broke my computer!

+Erm, that's not exactly supposed to happen.
+Still, use at your own risk.
+I won't allow myself to be held responsible even if it turns your monitor into a black hole, sucks you in and kills you in the process.
+But still, let me know if something goes wrong by reporting it in the issues section.